fredericohubler/pragma-test/README.md

 >The solution was implemented with a Microservice Architecture based on pure Java.
 Furthermore, considering the scale of the application, no database was used.
 >
 >The front-end was developed with Javascript, HTML and CSS.
 Using JQuery library to communicate with the back-end.
+>
+>In order to run the application tests through command line, execute the command `mvn test` on the project folder
+>
+>In order to download the RELEASE jar directly, go to the link: `https://github.com/fredericohubler/pragma-test/releases`
 #### Dashboard
 > ![Image](https://i.imgur.com/Mquj1OK.png)
 >